-- 1. To familiarize the students with the principles and practices of financial management. - To gain knowledge about the how finance is the life blood of the business. - To get an idea about the investment decisions of a company plays a key rule for the development of the company. - To know about the dividends and benefits of giving the dividends to the company.
+- 1. To familiarize the students with the principles and practices of financial management. - 2.
+To gain knowledge about the how finance is the life blood of the business. - 3.
+To get an idea about the investment decisions of a company plays a key role for the development of the company. - 4.
+To know about the dividends and benefits of giving the dividends to the company.